pashmaklang/pashmak/README.md

 goto my_loop;
 ```

-this code prints `hello world` non stop
+this code prints `hello world` non-stop

-actually when my code starts, prints hello world and then `goto` commands direct program step to the `my_loop` section and it will repeat again and again.
+actually when my code starts, prints hello world and then `goto` commands directs program step to the `my_loop` section and it will repeat again and again.

-###### NOTE: that <TAB> before `mem 'hello world'...` line is not required. this wrote only to have beautiful code
+###### NOTE: that TAB before `mem 'hello world'...` line is not required. this is writen only to have beautiful code

 look at this example: